joannadiong/Djajadikarta_et_al_2025_PeerJ/README.md

 ### Running Python code

-In _proc.py_ line 18, set file path to local directory
+In _proc.py_ line 18, file path is set to current directory; update as required.

 Run _script.py_